pellegre/libcrafter/README.md

 Installation
 --------

-The installation of the library into your system should be quite straightforward.
+The installation of the library in your system should be quite straightforward.
 First download the latest release of the library from the download tab or the command line: